ichen-lab-ucsb/DeCatCounter/README.md

 * ad_tol_f: error tolerance for forward adapter search.
 * ad_tol_r: error tolerance for reverse adapter search.
 * translation(y/n): whether translation to amino acids should be performed, value should be either y or n.
-* low_len: minimum length for final variants.
+* low_len: minimum length for final DNA variants.
-* hi_len: maximum length for final variants.
+* hi_len: maximum length for final DNA variants.

 # ADD EXAMPLE OF BARCODE AND ADAPTER TEXT FILES!!!!!!!
 # ADD OUTPUT FOR EXAMPLE